-Yes, they can.
 Raw fish bones are as soft and pliable as raw meaty bones from poultry or rabbit.
 I’ve been feeding my pups Missy, Buzz and Wally whole raw fish for years without any issues.

-Dogs can also eat larger fish heads like salmon heads.
+Dogs can even eat larger fish heads like salmon heads.
 I’m linking to a blog post about that topic at the end of this blog post.

 Should I Feed Raw Fish Whole, Ground, Air-Dried, Canned Or As An Oil?

 All of these options work!

 As I mentioned before, my personal preference is to feed fish whole, followed by ground, air-dried, canned and fish oil.

 It essentially depends on your personal preference and your sourcing ability.

 When I’m out of whole raw fish and waiting on a new online order to come in or can’t find whole fish at the grocery store, I’ll feed single-ingredient fish treats like the kind from Real Dog or Icelandic +.

 Bonnie & Clyde’s wild-caught fish oil (unfortunately no longer available).
 Both are great options, but my current pup Wally has a food intolerance towards sardines and anchovies.